A Meta-level Analysis of Online Anomaly Detectors: Robustness of Detectors

 \section{Robustness of Detectors}

-In this experiment we are assessing the robustness of online \{HST, HSTF, RRCF, MCOD, XSTREAM (X-S), LODA (L-S), RS-HASH, STARE, CPOD, LEAP\} and offline \{LOF, KNN$_W$, iForest (IF) , XSTREAM (X-B), LODA (L-B)\} detectors against increasing data and subspace anomaly dimensionality i.e., anomalies hidden in subspaces with more features.
+In this experiment we are assessing the robustness of online \{HST, HSTF, RRCF, MCOD, XSTREAM (X-S), LODA (L-S), {RS-HASH, STARE, CPOD, LEAP}\} and offline \{LOF, KNN$_W$, iForest (IF) , XSTREAM (X-B), LODA (L-B)\} detectors against increasing data and subspace anomaly dimensionality i.e., anomalies hidden in subspaces with more features.
 To keep constant the anomaly ratio we use twenty synthetic datasets derived from HiCS (see Section \ref{sec:synthetic_datasets}) as follows: for each of the five datasets containing 20 up to 100 features, namely \{HiCS20, HiCS40, HiCS60, HiCS80, HiCS100\}, we generate four variants contaminated with the same number of 2-$d$, 3-$d$, 4-$d$ and 5-$d$ subspace anomalies.
 To assess the impact of increasing irrelevant features on the detection of subspace anomalies of a given dimensionality, each dataset has four sub-versions, one for 2-$d$, 3-$d$, 4-$d$ and 5-$d$ subspace anomalies.

-As we can see in Figure \ref{fig:online_dim_hics1} (a), in synthetic datasets, projection-based detectors (X-S, L-S) outperform (in terms of MAP) all other online detectors in higher dimensions (80-$d$ and 100-$d$).
+As we can see in Figure \ref{fig:online_dim_hics1} (a), in synthetic datasets, {projection-based detectors (X-S, L-S) outperform (in terms of MAP) all other online detectors in higher dimensions (80-$d$ and 100-$d$).
 MCOD is up to one order of magnitude more effective than tree-based detectors (HST/F, RRCF) in 20 and 40 dimensions while in higher dimensions all detectors exhibit a similar effectiveness.
-CPOD and LEAP seam to better perform than MCOD as data dimensionality increases: in some cases (60-$d$) they even achieve to be two times more effective than MCOD.
-Moreover, the performance of our unique subspace anomaly detector, RS-HASH drops as the number of feature increases.
+CPOD and LEAP seem to better perform than MCOD as data dimensionality increases: in some cases (60-$d$) they even achieve to be two times more effective than MCOD.
+Moreover, the performance RS-HASH which is a subspace detector, drops as the number of feature increases.
 HST/F, RRCF and STARE exhibit a similar performance across all dimensions.
-As expected, distance and density-based detectors like MCOD, CPOD and LEAP underperform as data dimensionality increases.
-This is due to the fact that Euclidean distance becomes less effective on higher dimensions \cite{euclidean_effectiveness}.
-We finally note, that the implemented forgetting mechanism makes HSTF to be a slight better than HST in detecting subspace anomalies.
+As expected, distance and density-based detectors like MCOD, CPOD and LEAP underperform as data dimensionality increases.} This is due to the fact that Euclidean distance becomes less effective on higher dimensions \cite{euclidean_effectiveness}.
+We finally observe that the implemented forgetting mechanism makes HSTF to perform slightly better than HST in detecting subspace anomalies.